Mspmarvi/T-spline-Lab/README.md

 9- and there are a lots of functions to help you out for your researches

-This code is to build a T-spline surfac eby MATLAB
+This code is to build a T-spline surface by MATLAB

 how to build a T-spline surface: